claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- Only public APIs
 	- Web Socket API: persistent connections for real time use cases such as chat application or dashboard

-Diffeerence between REST and HTTP API Gateway:
+Difference between REST and HTTP API Gateway:
 ![[Pasted image 20241003100632.png]]
 ![[Pasted image 20241003100745.png]]
 **REST API Components:**